Context-file compression

 What the compile endpoint returns

-By default the compile endpoint returns only `compact`.
+By default the compile endpoint returns only compact.
 That field may contain compiled Tokelang text or unchanged plain text.
-Always forward `compact` to the model with the decode prompt above.
+Always forward compact to the model with the appropriate decode prompt.

 {